 This document contains draft text for a possible liaison by IEEE 802.11 to 3GPP RAN and SA in relation to the inclusion of 802.11 radio interfaces in the 3GPP proposal to IMT-2020.

 Rev 1 – Target this LS to be at the 802.11 level.
 Remove all references to the 802.11 air interface.
 Clarify that 802.11 would be using unlicensed spectrum.
 State that 802.11 would like to work with 3GPP to improve how WLAN and LTE/NR can work together to provide an improved wireless networking experience for IMT-2020.
 Request 3GPP RAN’s thoughts on how 802.11 and 3GPP RAN can work together.

+Rev 2 – Add additional relevant use cases.
+Add references to WLAN integration with 3GPP core network (in addition to RAN aggregation).
+Request response from SA (in addition to RAN).
+Typo fixes.

 To: 3GPP RAN

+3GPP SA

 3GPPliaison@etsi.org